SAP-samples/teched2022-DT261/exercises/ex7/README.md

    ![](images/EX7_2.jpg)

    > **Note**
-   > During your TechEd Hands-On, you can use replication model `DT261_00` as a template.
+   > During your SAP TechEd Hands-On Lab, you can use replication model `DT261_00` as a template.

 4. Select the Replication Model via its checkbox and double-click on *Assign Outbound Implementation*